 Doom metal is a slow style of metal music, often focused on heavy, downtuned guitars.
 The tempos are slow and the music tends to have a bleak atmosphere.
 The vocals can range from clean, operatic vocals to death metal growls or other extreme sounds.
-There are several different subgenres.
-Read more about the death/doom metal subgenre or my doom metal band Soliloquium right here on the site.
+Black Sabbath is considered the first metal band, as well as the first doom metal band.

 Personal taste disclaimer: I’m more into the extreme styles of doom metal like death/doom.
 My knowledge of the more Black Sabbath-based styles is limited.
 I won’t step on any toes, but my band tips will be much more on point in my familar subgenres.
 The map of doom metal subgenres below is a great package to start if you want to know how the different styles sound.

 Doom metal history – from Black Sabbath to the 2000’s

 Black Sabbath’s self-titled track from their self-titled debut album (1969) is almost universally agreed upon as the first doom metal song.
 It has an occult, eerie vibe to it along with guitars that are very distorted and abrasive for its time.
 Black Sabbath continued to make both rocking and doomy songs during their long career, but the song “Black Sabbath” and a few others from their early period certainly laid down the foundation for doom metal music.

 In the 70’s and early 80’s bands like Pentagram, Pagan Altar, Witchfinder General, Trouble and Saint Vitus built Black Sabbath’s foundation.
 This created styles like traditional doom, stoner doom and epic doom.

 The first Candlemass album “Epicus Doomicus Metallicus” from 1986 took the music style to a whole new level.
 Just like the name of the debut album entails, Candlemass cemented the style epic doom metal.
 It’s definitely my favorite doom album from the old school subgenres.